wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

     ]
 ---

-In the [previous post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) we walked through the steps required to gather training data, build and test a model.
+This post is part of a series called "Machine learning for pen testers" to help pen testers and security engineers learn more about AI/ML.
+Click the tag "huskyai" or visit the [overview section](/blog/posts/2020/husky-ai-walkthrough/).

-**This post is part of a series called "Machine learning for pen testers" to help pen testers and security engineers learn more about AI/ML.
-You can click on the blog tag "huskyai" to read up on them all**
+In the [previous post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) we walked through the steps required to gather training data, build and test a model to build "Husky AI".

-This is Part 4 of the series and we will threat model the Husky AI system to identify scenarios for attacks - which will we start performing in the subsequent blog post.
-The focus will be towards specific AI/ML threats.
+This post is all about threat modeling the system to identify scenarios for attacks which we will perform in the upcoming posts.

 # Part 4 - Threat Modeling an AI system{#part4}